Tashichho Dzong in spring in Thimphu, Bhutan

 Please note that you must secure a visa before entering Bhutan.

-Note that you must obtain a Bhutan visa before you'll be allowed to fly to the country.
+Note that you must obtain a Bhutan visa before you'll be allowed to fly into the country.
 You’ll receive a visa clearance letter that you present at immigration when you land at Paro International Airport.

 A tour guide